jargonLint/jargonLint/CONTRIBUTING.md

 To add a new rule, we suggest following these steps:

-1. Create a folder in the sources directory that carries the name of your rule without the ".yml" extension.
+1. Create a folder in the sources directory that carries the snake_case name of your rule without the ".yml" extension.
-2. Enter the (RuleName) folder.
+2. Enter the (rule_name) folder.
 3. Create a "README.md" file.
     - This file should detail your motivation, methodology, notes, and sources.
     - Please use the template in the sources directory to write this file.